5 Target Market Examples to Help Find Your Target Audience

 Study Your Competitors

 Examining your competition can give you valuable insight on your brand's target audience.
-It never hurts to engage with their brand as a consumer, even if it’s just for research purposes.
-This could mean signing up for their newsletters, following their social media accounts and, in some cases, sampling their products.
+It never hurts to engage with their brand as a consumer, even if it's just for research purposes.
+This could mean signing up for their newsletters, following their social media accounts, reading customer reviews and forums, and in some cases, sampling their products.

-Digging into the marketing strategies of your competitors will give you a first-hand simulation of who exactly you’re trying to reach.
-Try to identify the strategies used by your competitor to identify their target market by asking questions like:
+Digging into the marketing strategies of your competitors will give you a first-hand simulation of who exactly you're trying to reach.
+Try to identify the strategies used by your competitors to identify their target markets by asking questions like:

 5 Target Market Examples